Hover over images for detail:

 A patch of Autumn Olive debarked stumps

-Once debarked, the stumps must be checked every six months or so to remove any suckers that may appear at the base until the stumps die and break.
+Once the stems are debarked and dying they may be cut down to stumps, but they should be checked every six months or so to remove any suckers that may appear at the base until the stumps die and easily break off.